- Students must registre for the defence by 9 May 2023 by submitting the information form.

 NB!
 Graduation documents will be issued within a month from your defence / exam.
-The graduation ceremony will be on 14 June.
+The graduation ceremony will be on 13 June, there is no graduation ceremony in winter.

 Before submitting your thesis you should fill in an information form (Please pay meticulous attention to your thesis title in Estonian and in English as these will be entered into the database and will appear as part of your graduation documents).